Broadview Developmental Center: Broadview Developmental Center

-Like many other psychiatric institutions, the Broadview Developmental Center became a victim of deinstitutionalization.
-Backlash against social welfare programs, combined with the increasing availability of antidepressants and other psychiatric drugs, led to significant cuts in federal and state mental health spending.
-The majority of the hospital's patients were transferred into community-based programs, and the hospital closed in 1993.
+The center closed, and the residents were transferred to other developmental centers or to community-based programs in 1993.

 Abandonment/Deinstitutionalization

 The building was abandoned almost immediately.
 Large amounts of medical and office equipment were left within, personal artifacts belonging to former staff and patients, and numerous filing cabinets filled with patient records.
 The abandonment caused a large amount of controversy, as the majority of former patients had been released to community-based organizations (most residents did not have any family what so ever), and all records of their treatment, progress, and illness have been lost in the subsequent clean-up and renovation.

 Broadview became a popular target for vandalism, and also attracted paranormal investigators as rumors began to surface that the facility was haunted by former patients.
 Its windows were boarded and the city erected a chain-link fence to keep out would-be explorers.
 General Assembly voted to sell Broadview Center to the City of Broadview Heights.
 In the Broadview closure, the local County Board of MR/DD, Cuyahoga County, developed the community alternatives, and community outcomes were improved.
 In the Broadview closure, parents were active stakeholders in a state-sponsored Oversight Committee, and they helped to establish the criteria for what was needed to support their son or daughter in the community.

 It remained in this condition until 1995, when the general Assembly voted to sell Broadview Center to the City of Broadview Heights.
 The city of Broadview Heights purchased the Developmental Center from the state of Ohio for $750,000.
 The city tore down many of the outlying structures including the cottages, and built a new police station on the grounds.
 The building was partially renovated and transformed into a community center with an indoor swimming pool and recreational facilities.
 During the renovation, city inspectors discovered a significant asbestos threat, forcing a temporary delay in construction while the hazardous substance was removed.